25 ACP Ammo

 The .25 ACP cartridge has been offered in a variety of firearms.
 There are several revolvers that have been built for the .25 ACP.
 Most are antiques of Belgian and Italian manufacture with an occasional sighting on internet firearms auction sites.
 One of the most unique pistols designed to fire the .25 ACP was the Lercker.
 It was a fully automatic, blowback pistol that had a 20 round magazine and fired at a rate of 1200 rounds per minute.
 Although never in wide scale production, this pistol casts the .25 ACP as a personal defense cartridge in a whole new light.

-The .25 ACP is definitely a love/hate type of cartridge, but it has definitely held its’ place in the firearms world.
+The .25 ACP is definitely a love/hate type of cartridge, but it has held its place in the firearms world.
 Firearms manufacturers continue to produce pistols in this caliber and include it as an option for many new subcompact pistols that are introduced.
 The ammunition manufactures continue to crank out a plethora of practice ammo as well as including it in many of their personal protection product lines.
-With its’ mild recoil, acceptable accuracy and reliability, the .25 ACP will continue to be the choice for backup and deep concealment needs for a long time to come.
+With its mild recoil, acceptable accuracy and reliability, the .25 ACP will continue to be the choice for backup and deep concealment needs for a long time to come.

 Discuss 25 ACP ammunition by adding your comment to the 0 comments below or by asking a new question